DIMM: SO-DIMM

-SO-DIMMs are often used in systems that have limited space, which include laptops, notebooks, small-footprint personal computers such as those based on Nano-ITX motherboards, high-end upgradable office printers, and networking hardware such as routers and NAS devices.
+SO-DIMMs are often used in computers that have limited space, which include laptops, notebook computers, small-footprint personal computers such as those based on Nano-ITX motherboards, high-end upgradable office printers, and networking hardware such as routers and NAS devices.
 They are usually available with the same size data path and speed ratings of the regular DIMMs though normally with smaller capacities.

+Connector

+Different generations of memory are not interchangable: neither forward compatible nor backward compatible.
+To make this difference clear and avoid any confusion, their DIMM modules all have different pin counts and/or different notch positions.
+DDR5 SDRAM is the most recent type of DDR memory and has been in use since 2020.